wojnarw/SteamKey.Trade/.github/instructions/nuxt.instructions.md

 applyTo: '**/*.vue'
 ---

+The following only applies when making new vue files, ignore othwerise.

 # SteamKey.Trade

 SteamKey.Trade is a platform for Steam product key trading.
 It features a secure vault for managing Steam keys, a robust trading system for exchanging keys with other users, and customizable collections to organize and showcase the apps, which is what can be activated by your keys on Steam.